Oxalate Sensitivity: Everything You Need To Know

 Other Complementary Therapeutic Interventions

-- Eat fermented cheeses and yoghurt made from raw milk.
+- Eat fermented cheeses and yogurt made from raw milk.
 These foods are high in calcium and potassium.

 - Stay hydrated